DIY | Watercolor ‘Will You Be My Bridesmaid?’ Cards

 • Tape

-• Cutting mat and xacto knife, or rolling cutting board (available at craft and scrapbooking stores)
+• Cutting mat and xacto knife, or rolling cutting board

 • Templates from this DIY (Card Design Here and Envelope Template Here), or your own designs, printed onto printer paper